Osmium tetroxide: Buckminsterfullerene adduct

 OsO4 allowed for the confirmation of the soccer ball model of buckminsterfullerene, a 60-atom carbon allotrope.
 The adduct, formed from a derivative of OsO4, was C60(OsO4)(4-tert-butylpyridine)2.
 The adduct broke the fullerene's symmetry, allowing for crystallization and confirmation of the structure of C60 by X-ray crystallography.

+Medicine

+The only known clinical use of osmium tetroxide is for the treatment of arthritis.
+The lack of reports of long-term side effects from the local administration of osmium tetroxide (OsO4) suggest that osmium itself can be biocompatible, though this depends on the osmium compound administered.

 Safety considerations

 OsO4 will irreversibly stain the human cornea, which can lead to blindness.
-The permissible exposure limit for osmium(VIII) oxide (8 hour time-weighted average) is 2 µg/m3.
+The permissible exposure limit for osmium(VIII) oxide (8 hour time-weighted average) is 2 μg/m3.
 Osmium(VIII) oxide can penetrate plastics and food packaging, and therefore must be stored in glass under refrigeration.